 Since the inception of Amazon in 1994, it has grown tremendously.
 From an ordinary startup to the generation’s juggernaut, Amazon has disappointed its customers.
 In a move towards constant up-gradation, Amazon is now building an Operations Center of Excellence to promote innovative ideas about customer fulfillment, transportation, and supply chains.

 There’s no doubt that Amazon took the market by storm and changed it forever.
 From fast deliveries to easy order placement.
 It truly has revolutionized the idea of a “market”.
 However, the question is: what can trade show marketers learn from Amazon?

 - Experimenting is the Key!

 Trade show marketers go by the rule of 80/20, i.e., tapping 80% of business prospects by 20% of clientele.
 Many firms focus on potential customers more as it’s quite feasible from the ROI perspective.
 But do not compromise on the front of innovation in KRAs, such as tapping the non-potential part of the market.

-Go for that trade show you have been delaying for so long!
+Go for that upcoming trade show you have been delaying for so long!
 Allot some budget and let experimentation do its part!

-Take the example of Amazon each time Amazon tried to go on with some copied venture like in auction modeling(eBay) or restaurant delivery (door dash or bite squad), they all went in vain.
-The same is the case of trade shows, everyone tries to emulate the initiator in turn making him the winner of all.
+Find your strength and don’t keep on following the crowd.
+For example, each time Amazon tried to push a copied venture like an auction model (eBay) or restaurant delivery (Door Dash or Bite Squad), they all went in vain.
+The same is the case of a trade show.
+Everyone tries to emulate the initiator, and in turn, make him the winner of all.
 So, allow your business to grow and innovate in special areas.

 Do what you can do best!

-If we go by and look at Amazon’s prospects they did the same and from ages have only focused upon low prices, customer demand, and fast turnaround.
-Turn your trade show around and be customer-centric.
+If we look at Amazon’s prospects, they did the same, only focusing on low prices, customer demand, and fast turn around.
+Turn your trade show exhibit around and be customer-centric.